naslee2/SignalisMod/README.md

 Thanks to Kaysaar, WMGreywind and Sikair for coding assistance.

+Thanks to @Th0usandw1nd for letting me use his Officer Yeong character concept.

 Cristiferbeast#2981 for being the public face of the Signalis modding community.

 C H E E K I B R E E K I#4004 for proofreading